el1seev/el1seev/README.md

 ### Hi there , I'm Sergey 20 years old 👋

-## I'm a student of Brest State Technical University🎓
+## Graduated from the Brest State Technical University🎓

 ### Contacts: